sallu-786/Go2_Isaac_ros2/README.md

 **Step II:** Please install [ROS2 Humble](https://docs.ros.org/en/humble/index.html) with the official installation guide.

 **Step III:** Install the prerequisite C extension in the conda environment.
+(Also refer to requirements.txt for other dependencies)
 ```
 # Assuming you are using default conda env name from IsaacLab (env_isaaclab)
 conda activate env_isaaclab